The UCLA Mathematics Department needs to share event calendars and contact

 Find out what we're supposed to do with PIM objects of expired users.
 Review the general issue of object disposal after an expiration time.

-According to the documentation, Citadel has a garbage collection process that runs typically once a day.
+According to the documentation, there is a garbage collection process that runs typically once a day.
 If you're using host OS integration, if a user's account disappears on the host, his PIM objects and mail are collected painlessly.

 Rooms such as mailboxes can be configured individually or by inheritance to toss messages more than so many days old, or to keep them until explicitly removed.

-Currently a test SOGo server is running on Simba (HTTPS).
+Currently a test server is running on Simba port 2443 for Webcit, 2025 and 2587 (SMTP), and the standard ports 5222 (XMPP) and 993 and 143 (IMAP).
 MCG members are welcome to check it out; use your Mathnet loginID and password.
-From home, VPN is required to get to Simba.
+From home, VPN is required (for testing).